 Digital technology has boosted growth, expanded opportunities, and improved service delivery in much of the world.
 ADB's initiatives are empowering the poor to use digital technology to help lift themselves out of poverty.

-Thomas Abell, Chief of ADB’s Digital Technology for Development Unit, discusses digital and information and communications technology (ICT) challenges in developing Asia and how ADB is helping through financing and knowledge sharing.
+Thomas Abell, ADB's Director, Digital Technology for Development, discusses digital and information and communications technology (ICT) challenges in developing Asia and how ADB is helping through financing and knowledge sharing.

 First of all, digital technology creates new job opportunities.
 Digital technology also improves and expands existing economic activity as a result of increased speed and reduced transaction costs.
 It’s also important to point out that digital technology is a key enabler of the transition to a greener, sustainable digital economy that is less dependent on fossil fuels.